IsaakBM/cesmle-ocn-fetch/README.md

 `chl`, `o2`, and `ph` use the GLORYS-coast hindcast; `zooc` stops at delta until a trusted present-day baseline is defined.

+`MPI-ESM1-2-HR` and `MPI-ESM1-2-LR` are handled as separate CMIP6 source
+branches, but interpreted as related configurations of the MPI-ESM1.2 model family rather than fully independent models.

 Current anomaly-add and baseline matrix:

 | Variable(s) | Source class | Model processing | Delta regrid | Trusted baseline for add | Native add grid | Coastal/wet-mask rule |